olsonbg/ssfit/README.md

 of lattice sites ($y$), containing [numpoints](#numpoints) data points for all pressures and temperatures specified in the [ranges](#ranges) file.

+Default name of output file: `default-curves-TVy.dat`

   - Columns of output file
     1. Measured temperature
     1. Specific volume from fit
     1. Occupied fraction of lattice sites

-The results for each pressure are separated by a blank line.
+  - Data is grouped by pressure, with each pressure separated by a blank line.

+If the [pranges](#pranges) option is specified, the following curve file will also be generated:

 Default name of output file: `default-curves-PVy.dat`

+  - Columns of output file
+    1. Measured pressure
+    1. Measured specific volume
+    1. Fit occupied fraction of lattice sites
+  - Data is grouped by temperature, with each group separated by a blank line

 The `default` string will be replaced by the string given by [save](#save), if any.